 Nearly 10 years later and salaries have increased!
 Though, you could argue that salaries have actually decreased or stayed stagnant due a inflation.

+The best way to get an idea of how much physical therapists make is to look up the median income.
 Based on data from the bureau of labor statistics (BLS), most physical therapists across the United States are earning $91,000.

 Wage estimates For Physical Therapists